Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Giants stats and trends

-- New York has played 14 games, with six wins against the spread.

-- The Giants have covered the spread once this season when underdogs by 10 points or more (in three chances).

-- New York has hit the over in 28.6% of its opportunities this season (four times over 14 games with a set point total).
+- New York's games this season have gone over the point total in 28.6% of its opportunities (four times in 14 games with a set point total).

-- New York is 4-0 against the spread and 3-1 overall in games when it puts up more than 22.0 points.
+- New York is 4-0 against the spread and 3-1 overall in games when it scores more than 22.0 points.

-- In games that New York churns out over 329.4 yards, the team is 2-2 against the spread and 1-3 overall.
+- In games that New York picks up more than 329.4 yards, the team is 2-2 against the spread and 1-3 overall.

-- This season the Giants have turned the ball over 21 times, eight more than the Eagles' takeaways (13).

 Home and road insights

-- At home this year, Philadelphia is 2-4 overall and 3-3 against the spread.
+- In four of six home games this year, Philadelphia has gone over the total.

-- This season, Philadelphia has hit the over in four of six home games.

-- New York is 3-4 against the spread, and 1-6 overall, away from home.
+- New York is 1-6 overall, and 3-4 against the spread, on the road.

-- In seven road games this season, New York has gone over the total four times.
+- This year, in four of seven road games New York has gone over the total.

 Powered by Data Skrive.